10 Tips to Overcome Perfectionism

 9. Support Deep Healing

-Another problem with perfectionism is that it often triggers a stress response.
+Perfectionism can trigger a stress response, which can have a significant impact on your physical and mental health.
 Many people with perfectionist tendencies also tend to have some level of PTSD (post-traumatic stress disorder).
-Stress is counterproductive to healing.
-Over 90% of doctors visits are stress-related.
-Digestion, energy, metabolism, brain function — everything gets compromised when you’re stressed.
-To support deep healing, you must Calm Your Nervous System.
+Stress is counterproductive to healing, and over 90% of doctors’ visits are stress-related.
+When you’re stressed, everything from digestion and energy to metabolism and brain function can become compromised.
+To support deep healing, it’s essential to Calm Your Nervous System and manage stress effectively.

 It’s also beneficial to eat a high vibration diet that consists of whole foods and products made from whole food ingredients.
 Eat a wide variety of colorful foods and hydrate throughout your day.
 Keep stress low by making decisions from a place of love instead of fear.
 For example, don’t take your supplements because you fear not taking them will create dis-ease.
 Instead, take your supplements because you love how they make you feel.